The Tory leadership candidates’ voting records from Brexit to LGBT rights

 LGBT rights

-Tom Tugendhat hasn't been an MP long enough to be present for any significant votes on LGBT rights, but he did vote in favour of it permitting it in Northern Ireland.
+Mr Tugendhat has not been an MP long enough to be present for any significant votes on LGBT rights, but he did vote in favour of it permitting it in Northern Ireland.

 Social security